 The seeds were treated with Beejamrit to avoid any diseases.
 The 27 days seedling were transplanted in a row maintaining a spacing of 10 inches.
 At the time of planting, vermicompost was applied as a basal dose.
 As it was grown organically, Jeevamrit was sprayed 3 times every 20 days interval.

-> Weeds were the major problem, here we have used cycle weeder to remove the weeds.
-It saves times time and labour. two times weeding was done with weeder at 25 days and 40 days after transplanting.
+Weeds were the major problem, here we used a cycle weeder to remove the weeds.
+It saves times time and labor.
+Two times weeding was done with weeder at 25 days and 40 days after transplanting.
 Weeding is essential for good yield.

-> Generally, Barnyard Millet requires minimum irrigation in Kharif season.
-However, if the dry spell prevails for longer period, then one irrigation at 25-30 days of sowing and second irrigation at panicle iniatiation stage 45-50 days after sowing to be given for better yield.
+Generally, Barnyard Millet requires minimum irrigation in the Kharif season.
+However, if the dry spell prevails for a longer period, then one irrigation at 25-30 days of sowing and second irrigation at panicle initiation stage 45-50 days after sowing to be given for better yield.

-> During, my experiment there was no problem of any diseases.
+During, my experiment there was no problem with any diseases.
 But we need to be very careful of Smut diseases at different growth stages.
-The crop may be affected by head smut, grain smut and kernel smut.
+The crop may be affected by head smut, grain smut, and kernel smut.

-> There was no incidence of pests but there may be an occurrence of Shoot fly, Stem Borer, and termites during the seedling stage.
+There was no incidence of pests but there may be an occurrence of Shoot fly, Stem Borer, and termites during the seedling stage.
 The damage of Shoot fly normally occurs in the seedling up to six weeks old crop.
 As a result of feeding the central shoot starts drying and shows the typical appearance of a ”dead heart” in the early stage.

 Related Post: SMI in Finger Millet Enhances Productivity